ana-pat/MediaManager/README.md

-# MediaManager
+# Media Manager

-## Objective
+## Introduction:
-Media Manager is an iOS mobile application that manages media files fetched from a data sources.
+Media Manager is a feature-rich iOS mobile application designed to efficiently manage media files fetched from various data sources.
+This technical documentation provides an overview of the application's architecture, key features, and implementation details.

+## Architecture Overview:

+The Media Manager application follows a structured architecture to ensure scalability, maintainability, and performance.
+It leverages UIKit framework for the user interface, CoreData framework for data persistence, and several other frameworks for specific functionalities.

-## Features
+## Key Features:

-* App has two modes, List view and Grid view.
+- List View and Grid View: Users can seamlessly switch between two modes to view media files in either a list or grid layout.
-* The media files can be fetched from Camera Roll, Application Bundle or Google Photos.
+- Data Source Integration: The application supports fetching media files from multiple sources, including Camera Roll, Application Bundle, and Google Photos.
+Integration with Google Photos is achieved through OAuth 2.0 authentication and REST API for fetching and decoding JSON metadata.
-* Users can share media files with others via different platforms.
+- Sharing and Deletion: Users can easily share media files with others using various platforms.
+Additionally, they have the option to delete unwanted media files effortlessly.
-* They can  delete the media files.
-* The media files can be grouped based on month and year.
-* It can be sorted based on their name, size and creation date.
+- Grouping and Sorting: Media files can be grouped based on month and year, allowing users to navigate through their collection efficiently.
+Sorting options based on name, size, and creation date provide further customization.
-* They can also be filtered based on their media type.
-* Media files can be marked as favorites too.
+- Filtering and Favorites: Users can filter media files based on their type, enabling quick access to specific content.
+Additionally, they can mark media files as favorites for easy retrieval later.
+CoreData framework is utilized for efficient favorite media file persistence.
-* If a particular media file is clicked, it is displayed in full screen mode.
+- Full-Screen Display: When a user clicks on a particular media file, it is displayed in full-screen mode, providing a rich and immersive viewing experience.

-## Implementation
+## Implementation Details:

-* List view implemented using **UIListViewController**.
-* Grid view is implemented using **UICollectionViewController**.
-* The Google photos integration done using **OAuth 2.0** and **REST API** to fetch and decode the JSON meta data of the media files.
-* Utilized **CoreData Framework** for the persistance of favorites.
-* Used **NSCache** for Caching.
-* **Dispatch Queue** for multi-threading.
+The Media Manager application utilizes various iOS frameworks and technologies to deliver its features and functionalities:
+- List View: Implemented using UIListViewController, allowing users to scroll through media files efficiently.
+- Grid View: Implemented using UICollectionViewController, providing an aesthetically pleasing and interactive grid-based media file display.
+- Google Photos Integration: Achieved through OAuth 2.0 authentication and REST API for fetching and decoding JSON metadata.
+- CoreData Framework: Utilized for seamless and efficient persistence of favorite media files.
+- NSCache: Employed for caching frequently accessed media files, enhancing performance and responsiveness.
+- Dispatch Queue: Utilized for multi-threading, ensuring smooth user experience even during resource-intensive tasks.

+## Conclusion:
+The Media Manager iOS application showcases my ability to learn and implement new technologies swiftly.
+It offers a user-friendly interface, seamless integration with various data sources, efficient data management, and optimized performance.
+By leveraging iOS frameworks and adopting best coding practices, the application demonstrates a robust and scalable architecture.